 Our operations have consumed substantial amounts of cash.
 We expect to continue to spend substantial amounts to advance the preclinical and clinical development of our product candidates, and launch and commercialize our product and product candidates for which we may receive regulatory approval, including continuing to build our own commercial organization.
-We believe that our current cash position, including expected Galafold® revenues, is sufficient to fund ongoing Fabry and Pompe, and gene therapy program operations into the first half of 2022.
+We believe that our current cash position, including expected Galafold® revenues, is sufficient to fund ongoing Fabry and Pompe, and gene therapy program operations to achieve self-sustainability without the need for future dilutive financing.
 Potential future business development collaborations, restructurings, pipeline expansion, and investment in biologics or gene therapy manufacturing capabilities could impact our future capital requirements.
 However, we may require substantial additional capital for the development and commercialization of our product and further development and commercialization of our product candidates.